Investors

 Finally, the expected performance and quality advantages of additive manufacturing methods compared to traditional manufacturing should be mentioned.
 Well-developed additive manufacturing systems can surpass traditional methods in terms of topology optimization, functional integration possibilities, and overall efficiency.

-AM as a manufacturing method is currently growing rapidly, and Freemelt operates specifically in the market for metal 3D printing (also known as metallic additive manufacturing).
+AM as a manufacturing method is currently growing rapidly, and Freemelt operates specifically in the market for metal 3D printing (also known as metal additive manufacturing).

 In 2023, the global market for metal additive manufacturing was valued at approximately EUR 3 billion1.
 The estimate includes the value of sales of 3D printers, powder and services.
 The market for metal additive manufacturing is expected to grow at a CAGR (compound annual growth rate) of approximately 20% through 20282.